Fliplet/fliplet-cli/docs/API/fliplet-content.md

 * Liking a piece of content with a thumb-up
 * etc.

-To build these features, create an instance with `Fliplet.Content()` and use the returned object to call the available methods.
+To build these features, create an instance with `Fliplet.Content()` and use the returned object in the promise resolving function to call the available methods.

 ```js
 Fliplet.Content(dataSourceId)